danielostrow/PHPvulnLAB/ReadMe.md

 }
 ?>
 ```
 3. Upload your fresh and snazzy malware to the upload link and navigate to `http://localhost:8080/uploads/`.
-Use your intuition from here to see if you can inject some commands!
+Use your intuition from here to see if you can inject some commands and locate the super secret flag!

 Example Input:
 `http://localhost:8080/uploads/shell.php?cmd=whoami`